ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/restrictfilefolder.md

-# Magento 1 Restrict File/Folder
+# Magento 2 Restrict File/Folder

-This guide is to show you how you can Password and or IP restrict a file or folder within your document root using Nginx.
+This guide is to show you how you can restrict a file or folder within your document root using Nginx.

-We highly recommend restricting the Magento 1 admin URI so will use this as an example (mageadmin).
+We highly recommend restricting the Magento 2 admin URI so will use this as an example (mageadmin).

 ## htpasswd File ##